loiskilberg/get_started_dita/README.md

-# Get Started with DITA
+# Get Started with DITA - Piano Tuning Example

-Fork this repository to get started using DITA.
+This repository was forked as an example to get started using DITA.

-The repository has example concept, task, and reference topics, as well as a DITA Map.
+The repository has an example concept, task, and reference topics, as well as a DITA Map.